roottusk/vapi/README.md

 <img src="vapi_logo.png" >
 </p>

-vAPI is Vulnerable Adversely Programmed Interface which is Self-Hostable API Interface that mimics OWASP API Top 10 scenarios in the means of Exercises.
+vAPI is Vulnerable Adversely Programmed Interface which is Self-Hostable API that mimics OWASP API Top 10 scenarios in the means of Exercises.

 # Requirements